 Support for Families Impacted by Incarceration

 We offer programs in The Missoula Pre-Release Center and the Missoula County Detention Facility.
-During our ten-week session, incarcerated parents are given the opportunity to explore their own childhoods and consider how those early experiences in life have affected the choices they’ve made and the consequences for those choices.
+During our 13 week and 6 week sessions, respectively, incarcerated parents are given the opportunity to explore their own childhoods and consider how those early experiences in life have affected the choices they’ve made and the consequences for those choices.

 • Our goal is to empower each individual: the child, the caregiver and the parent who has been incarcerated.